seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 	IEnumerator TestSound(int res,int handle)
     {
-        yield return new WaitForSeconds(10); // This deplays the function being played }
+        yield return new WaitForSeconds(10); // This deplays the function for 10 sec before function ends }
 ```
+Thats it for this tutorial, see ya next time!

+# Week 5

 do a dropdown menu --> change the size of ball and the height of the hoop
 make astetics to make it more real